tmpvar/tmpvar.com/content/poc/radiance-cascades/index.md

 </script>

 ## TODO
-- store actual radiance values and vizualize the atlas
+- viz: store actual radiance values and vizualize the atlas
-- how to accumulate bounces?
+- accumulate bounces

 ## Feedback / Notes
 - I wanted to visualize a ray going from the current mouse position to some arbitrary position, but